Speech by Fed chief Jerome Powell causes markets to jump

 That contrasted with a statement by Powell in October, after the last rate change, that the benchmark rate was still “a long way” from neutral.
 Some investors interpreted his description Wednesday as a sign that the Fed might not raise rates quite as high as it previously indicated.

 The S&P 500 surged after Powell’s remarks were published at noon and finished the day up 2.3 percent.
+The Dow Jones industrial average surged more than 600 points, or 2.5 percent, while the tech-heavy Nasdaq composite climbed nearly 3 percent.

 Fed officials had predicted in September that they would raise rates three times next year.